bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 That's all there is to it.
 Feel free to experiment with [the provided implementations](mastermind.py) of the discussed methods.
 Using the `SymbolicConsistentAi` you can now easily play Mastermind games with huge numbers of secret code combinations.
-On average, it takes $10.51$ guesses to find the secret within $2\\,821\\,109\\,907\\,456$ possible combinations of the classic Mastermind variant with codes of length $16$ (see below).
+On average, it takes only $10.51$ guesses to find the secret within $2\\,821\\,109\\,907\\,456$ possible combinations of the classic Mastermind variant with codes of length $16$ (see experiments below).

 ## Experiments
-For reference, I've also run some experiments to measure the performance on a i7-7700K CPU, using Python 3.8 and Z3 v4.8.7.
+For reference, I've run some experiments to measure the performance on an i7-7700K CPU, using Python 3.8 and Z3 v4.8.7.
 The following table provides both a qualitative and quantitative comparison of the lazy enumeration AI and the SAT-based AI, with measurement cells formatted as <q>(Explicit / Symbolic)</q>:

 | $\|s\|,\|\Sigma\|$&nbsp; | &nbsp;Games Played&nbsp; | &nbsp;Avg.
 Turns&nbsp; | &nbsp;Max.
 Turns&nbsp; | &nbsp;Avg.
 Game Time&nbsp; |